 While Tennessee’s Smoky Mountains may be most famous for their moonshine, the Gatlinburg area is also home to a number of spectacular wineries.
-If you’re in town for a couple’s escape or a getaway with your friends, trying some of the region’s local wines can be a lot of fun.
+If you’re in town for a couple’s escape or a getaway with your friends, trying some of the local wines at a Gatlinburg winery can be a lot of fun.
 Best of all, the wineries in Sevier County offer tastings that are completely free!

 To help you make the most of your next vacation, Timber Tops Cabin Rentals has put together a guide to eight incredible wineries in Gatlinburg and the Smoky Mountains.
 Please note that wineries # 4 – 8 on the list below are part of the Rocky Top Wine Trail.
 When you get your official Wine Trail Passport stamped at each location, you’ll get a few free gifts to take home!